DeeDeeAich/verselocator/README.md

 # verselocator
-A Python script utilizing the ESV API that finds a user-specified verse.
+A Python script utilizing the ESV API that finds user-specified verses.

 # Required Libraries
 Refer to requirements.txt or this list